-FutureTix’s Senior Analyst grew up going to Shea Stadium.
-Here, she reflects on seeing the final artist perform at the legendary venue, INTIX’s role in her career and her dream of living in the woods with chickens.
+FutureTix’s Vice President of Operations and our INTIX 2020 Co-Chair grew up going to Shea Stadium.
+Here, Kelly reflects on seeing the final artist perform at the legendary venue, INTIX’s role in her career and her dream of living in the woods with chickens.

 * * * * *